freme-project/freme-project.github.io/_pages/knowledge-base/freme-for-api-users/freme-ner.md

 </project>
 ```

-This `pom.xml` includes the FremeNer e-service dependency and the FREME releases repository.
+This `pom.xml` includes the FremeNer e-service dependency and the FREME repositories.